Skip to main content

 Security

-We use HTTPS.
-No security practice is perfect—avoid submitting secrets or full financial details through unsecured channels or in fields not intended for them.
+We use encrypted connections for the public site and work with reputable providers for stored submissions.
+No security practice is perfect—avoid submitting secrets or full financial details through channels not intended for them.

 Children’s privacy